 Most of these causes are easy to prevent by ensuring that the substrate is prepared, cleaned, and dried properly.
 Also, avoid painting when dew, moisture, or rain can affect a fresh coat of paint.

 Inadequate ventilation may allow indoor moisture to escape through the walls.
 Fans should be installed in particularly damp rooms to prevent this.
 In extreme cases, install a vapor barrier either on the interior or exterior surface of the walls.
 Construction professionals who regularly face such extreme moisture problems are the ones who best diagnose such situations.

 Causes of paint with bubbles or blisters indoors:

 - Wet or wet surface

-- Moisture absorption into the house through the exterior walls, mainly a problem with oil-based and alkyd paints
+- Moisture absorption into the house or manufactured home through the exterior walls, mainly a problem with oil-based and alkyd paints

 - Exposure of latex bases to high humidity shortly after drying the paint